derykmakgill/krawisz/test.md

 >
 >First, even at the astronomic scale presented here the required capacity is well within the realm of (wealthy) private individuals, and certainly would be at some future time when that kind of capacity was required.
 A system which puts private individuals, or at least small groups of private parties, on equal footing with central banks could hardly be called a centralized one, though it would be less decentralized than the bitcoin we have today.
 The system could also not get to this kind of scale without bitcoin users agreeing collectively to increase the maximum block size, so it's not an outcome that can happen without the consent of bitcoin users.

+#### 23 October 2014

+Blockstream [announces](https://blockstream.com/2014/10/23/en-why-we-are-co-founders-of-blockstream/) itself to the world on their blog.

+>...we propose technology to enable new cryptocurrency networks that do not need new cryptocurrencies (see our sidechains whitepaper for more information, as well as read an interview with the Wall Street Journal BitBeat).
+Delivering on this vision will require continued investment in and cooperation with the Bitcoin ecosystem as a whole, along with the full-time support of many people with broad and specialized backgrounds.

+#### 17 November 2014

+[Blockstream closes a $21M seed round.](https://blockstream.com/2014/11/17/en-blockstream-closes-21m-seed-round/) “Can’t be evil" is the informal motto.

+Investor Reid Hoffman [writes](https://www.linkedin.com/pulse/20141117154558-1213-the-future-of-the-bitcoin-ecosystem-and-trustless-trust-why-i-invested-in-blockstream) that "Blockstream plans to extend the capabilities of Bitcoin through sidechains technology."

 #### 12 June 2015

 Chinese miners signed a statement that they want [8MB blocks.](https://www.reddit.com/r/Bitcoin/comments/3a0n4m/why_upgrade_to_8mb_but_not_20mb/?utm_source=share&utm_medium=web2x) Signatories included the large mining companies F2pool, BTCChina, Antpool, Huobi, and BW.